streaming-university/FARC/README.md

 This will evaluate the model on the test subset of emulated dataset and save the results in the `figs` folder.

+If you want to reproduce the figures in the paper, extract the call traces in the `test-traces.zip` and change the line 18 (`data_dir`) in `eval.py` to point to this folder.

+This will evaluate the model on these call traces and save the figures in the `figs` folder.

 ## ONNX Visualization
 You can find the visualization of the ONNX model using the [Netron](https://netron.app/) tool below: